Mapping Red Memories

 Rather than being solitary spots on a map, the sites are interrelated in different ways, a circumstance that also determines their impact.
 For instance, red sites in one city or county are often under the authority and administration of one institution, thus combined in advertisements of local travel tours, with a typical case being the numerous red places in Yan’an.
 Others are interconnected on a provincial level, such as in the case of Hunan where the birthplaces of important revolutionary leaders such as Mao Zedong, He Long, Peng Dehuai, and Liu Shaoqi serve as a source of collective identity.
 Lastly, red sites are combined to create red routes that span over different lengths.
 In March 2005, the Central Ministry of Propaganda and the National Tourism Bureau announced thirty routes covering different regions of the country:

-This list as well as the close to 800 sites indicated on the map are constantly enhanced, following both the need of omnipresent ideological education and local tourism development.
+This list as well as the close to 800 sites indicated on the map are constantly enhanced, following both the need for omnipresent ideological education and local tourism development.